The Suffix That Means Surgical Crushing: Understanding -tripsy

 In medical terminology, the -tripsy suffix typically follows a word root that specifies what is being crushed or where the procedure is being performed.
 This combination creates a term that is both descriptive and specific.
 For example:

 The beauty of medical terminology lies in this systematic approach.
-In practice, by understanding the meaning of word roots and suffixes like -tripsy, one can often decipher the meaning of unfamiliar terms.
+By understanding the meaning of word roots and suffixes like -tripsy, one can often decipher the meaning of unfamiliar terms.
 This knowledge is particularly valuable for medical students, healthcare professionals, and medical transcriptionists who encounter specialized terminology daily.

 Modern Medical Procedures Using -tripsy